David S. Tatel: Notable rulings

 In June 2017, Tatel found the Foreign Sovereign Immunities Act did not prevent the survivors of a Holocaust victim from suing to recover art stolen by Nazi plunderers, over the partial dissent of Senior Judge A. Raymond Randolph.

 In October 2019, Tatel filed the majority opinion in Trump v.
 Mazars USA, LLP, finding that the U.S. House of Representatives Committee on Oversight and Reform had the authority to compel Mazars, via subpoena, to produce documents relating to the personal financial information of President Donald Trump, including several years' worth of income tax returns.
 That decision was vacated and remanded, 7–2, by the Supreme Court in an opinion written by Chief Justice John Roberts on July 9, 2020.

 Personal life

 Tatel serves as co-chair of the National Academy of Sciences' Committee on Science, Technology, and Law.
 He is a member of the American Philosophical Society and the American Academy of Arts and Sciences.
 He serves on the Trustee Board of the Foundation Fighting Blindness.
 He chaired the Board of The Spencer Foundation from 1990 to 1997 and the Board of The Carnegie Foundation for the Advancement of Teaching from 2005 to 2009.

-Tatel and his wife, Edith, have had four children and eight grandchildren.
+Tatel and his wife, Edie, have four children, eight grandchildren, and one great-grandchild.

-Tatel has been blind since 1972 due to retinitis pigmentosa.
+Tatel has been blind since the 1970s due to retinitis pigmentosa.
 His guide dog, Vixen, is a German Shepherd.

+Recognition

+In 2006, Tatel received an Alumni Medal from the University of Chicago.
+He holds honorary degrees from Macalaster College (2004) and Georgetown University (2010).
+In 2019, the Chicago Lawyers' Committee for Civil Rights granted its Legal Champion Award to Tatel.
+A year later, he was awarded the 2020 Henry Allen Moe Prize from the American Philosophical Society.

+Tatel also received the American Inns of Court Professionalism Award in 2023 and Legal Aid DC's Servant of Justice Award in 2024.